Skip to content

 Wood Damage Repair — Not Insurance-Covered

-One-Time vs. Quarterly — The 5-Year Math
+One-Time vs. Quarterly — The 5-Year View

 County Micro-Variation in NH Carpenter Ant Pricing

-Read moreThe Northeast premium (30–40% above national average) is already reflected in the 2026 NH figures here 2.
-Service-frequency recommendations vary more than pricing: Hillsborough's balloon-framed mill housing and Rockingham's Seacoast Zone 6b climate both warrant quarterly plan as the default baseline.
-Cheshire has the oldest housing stock (27.3% pre-1940, county median year built 1973) — highest per-home pressure of all five counties.
-Strafford's mill-era Dover/Rochester stock (~22% pre-1950) merits similar elevated attention 10.
+Read moreService-frequency recommendations vary more than pricing: Hillsborough's balloon-framed mill housing and Rockingham's Seacoast Zone 6b climate both warrant a quarterly plan as the default baseline.
+Cheshire has the oldest median build year of the five counties (1973), so a quarterly plan is the sensible default there too, driven by service intensity rather than any price premium.
+Strafford's mill-era Dover/Rochester stock merits similar elevated attention 10.

 Colony Age and Treatment Complexity

 Read moreYear 2 (30–200 workers): treatment now requires nest location + injection + 30-day follow-up; first frass piles appearing 4.
-Year 3 (500–2,000 workers): multiple satellite nests; treatment requires multi-visit protocol and may require drywall access; Hansen & Klotz (2005) note satellite nests at this stage are often inaccessible without drywall removal 4.
-Year 5+ (2,000–6,000+ workers): mature colonies produce 200–400 swarmers per year (NC State Crawley & Hayes 2023) and maintain up to 20 satellite nests per parent (Hansen & Klotz 2005); severe-protocol treatment + 1-year follow-up plan required 4.
+Year 3 (500–2,000 workers): multiple satellite nests; treatment requires a multi-visit protocol and may require drywall access; Hansen & Klotz (2005) note satellite nests at this stage are often inaccessible without drywall removal 4.
+Year 5+ (2,000–6,000+ workers): mature colonies produce 200–400 swarmers per year (NC State Crawley & Hayes 2023) and maintain up to 20 satellite nests per parent (Hansen & Klotz 2005); a severe-protocol treatment plus 1-year follow-up plan is required 4.

 Conditions That Warrant Immediate Pro Escalation